 Vaccines were found to reduce the risk of being admitted to hospital, but strong protective effects against the Delta variant were not seen until at least 28 days after the first vaccine dose.

-In community cases at least two weeks after the second dose, the Pfizer-BioNTech vaccine was found to provide 79% protection against infection from the Delta variant, compared with 92% against the Alpha variant.
+In community cases at least two weeks after the second dose, the Pfizer-BioNTech vaccine was found to provide 79 per cent protection against infection from the Delta variant, compared with 92 per cent against the Alpha variant.

-For the same scenario, the Oxford-AstraZeneca vaccine offered 60% protection against infection with the Delta variant compared with 73% for the Alpha variant.
+For the same scenario, the Oxford-AstraZeneca vaccine offered 60 per cent protection against infection with the Delta variant compared with 73 per cent for the Alpha variant.
 This lower vaccine effect may reflect that is takes longer to develop immunity with Oxford-AstraZeneca, experts say.

 Delta variant cases were identified through initial PCR testing results, which reveal whether what is known as the S gene is present.
 Delta variant cases are positive for the S gene whilst Alpha variant cases tend to be S gene negative.